Sun Sun Sky Terrace Restaurant Wine List from the MOFBA collection

 The Battle of Shanghai in 1937, which resulted in the Shanghai International Settlement and French Concession being surrounded by Japanese troops, had an immense impact on the operations of the four big department stores.
 On the one hand, the tragic accidental August 14th bombings of Nanking Road and Avenue Edward VII not only caused over 3,000 civilian deaths, but also severe damage to the amusement centers, department stores and hotels of the Shanghai Central District.
 Sun Sun for example recorded a loss of 46,220.6 CN$ that year – the first time in its existence.
 On the other hand, the Japanese war also drove more than 1mil Chinese refugees to seek shelter in the foreign settlements, forming a massive new consumer market the department stores were eager to monetize.
 These “solitary island” years of the Shanghai foreign settlements were also referred to as the period of “abnormal prosperity”: in 1938 Sun Sun had not only recovered its 1937 losses but recorded a profit of 406,154.88 CN$ - almost entirely attributable to the unexpected population boom.
 Needless to mention that, on top of all of this, the remaining foreigners and wealthy Chinese, de facto trapped in the international concessions, resorted to even heavier alcohol consumption than what had already been set as the mark in the Roaring Twenties and Dirty Thirties.

 Taking all of this into account, it only makes sense that as a consequence, the “Sun Sun Sky Terrace Restaurant” was founded in July 1939 as a subsidiary of the Sun Sun Department Store and soon surpassed its competitors in both business scale and entertainment value.
 Its Chinese name was 新都飯店 or “Xindu Hotel” and after extensive renovation of the former Sun Sun Restaurant, spanned the entire sixth and sevenths floors of the Sun Sun building, featuring a hotel, two restaurants, a tea room, ballrooms, the “Glass Radio Station” and movie theaters.
-The sixth floor featured a Cantonese cuisine dim sum restaurant while the seventh floor was a Western restaurant run by a French Chef (according to Chinese sources from the “Marcel Hotel”).
+The sixth floor featured a Cantonese cuisine dim sum restaurant while the seventh floor was a Western restaurant run by a French Chef (according to Chinese sources from the “Marcel Hotel” - most probably referring to the Marcel French Confectionary & Tea Room on Szechuan Rd.).
 Except for the open-air section of the sevenths floor all venues were air-conditioned – an absolute novelty then.

 The Sun Sun department store also launched its own customer magazine called "Xindu Weekly" or 新都周 (Xindu Zhoukan) in Chinese on March 10, 1943 but it ceased publication on October 1 of the same year, with only 30 issues published in total.
 Nonetheless together with public newspaper records and Xindu Weekly’s articles and advertisements we can get a fairly accurate idea of some more of the lavish features of the Sky Terrace Restaurant: